Charlie Daniels (politician): Political career

 In 1984, he was elected as Arkansas Commissioner of State Lands, and was subsequently re-elected to four-year terms in 1986, 1990, 1994, and 1998.
 He was elected as the 32nd Arkansas Secretary of State in 2002, defeating the Republican Party nominee, Janet Huckabee, the wife of then-Governor Mike Huckabee, and was re-elected in 2006.

 In 2010, he ran for State Auditor, opposed only by Green Party candidate Mary Hughes-Willis.
 He won the election and took office in January 2011.

 Daniels announced in 2013 that he would not seek re-election in the 2014 elections.
 Hoping to succeed him were Republican State Representative Andrea Lea, Democrat Regina Stewart Hampton and Libertarian Brian Leach.
 Lea won the election and took office as the next State Auditor in January 2015.

-Personal life
+Personal life and death

 A widower, he was married to Patricia Ann Burleson Daniels for 46 years.
-He has two children, four grandsons, two granddaughters and one great-grandson.
+He had two children, four grandsons, two granddaughters and one great-grandson.

+Daniels died in Little Rock on July 9, 2023, at the age of 83.